 That said, qualifying for a “good” APR may hinge on a consumer’s credit score.
 For instance, someone with a below-average credit score may have a different definition of a good APR for a credit card compared to someone whose score is excellent.

 APR and interest rates also change alongside federal interest rates changes.
 Because of this, it’s important for consumers to find the most recent data available on average credit card APR to ensure they aren’t relying on out-of-date information to inform their decision.

 There’s one way to avoid paying an APR altogether, at least with credit cards, and that’s by paying off your balance in full each and every month.
 By paying off the balance, you’ll never have to pay interest or any APR-related fees thanks to credit cards’ grace period.

 However, it’s still a good idea to seek out a good APR for a credit card just in case a large purchase means carrying a balance for some time.

 Tips for Qualifying for a Better APR

-Reparing a poor credit score can take some time, but it’s worth the work.
+Repairing a poor credit score can take some time, but it’s worth the work.

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.